Conservation at Packwood

-Traditionally during winter Packwood has had a closed season, during which many larger projects and activities such as the deep clean would have taken place.
 This year Packwood has been open 363 days a year which has bought about new challenges for the team but means visitors are able to take a glimpse into how we care for this beautiful property.
 If you see a member of the team, ask them what they've been up to.

 Conserving Queen Margaret’s Bed

-On your next visit to Packwood, if you spot a member of the conservation team as them what they’ve been up to recently and how they’re conserving Packwood for everyone to enjoy.
+On your next visit to Packwood, if you spot a member of the conservation team ask them what they’ve been up to recently and how they’re conserving Packwood for everyone to enjoy.